DLR-RM/stable-baselines3/docs/guide/developer.rst

 Developer Guide
 ================

-This guide is meant for those who wants to understand the internals and the design choices of Stable-Baselines3.
+This guide is meant for those who want to understand the internals and the design choices of Stable-Baselines3.

 At first, you should read the two issues where the design choices were discussed: